psanford/zk/README.md

 distributed storage service designed to be fast, easy to install, and Unix-friendly.
 It's written in Go.

+This is a fork of https://github.com/mmcgrana/zk with improvements I wanted.

 ### Getting Started

 Install with: